andreh11/qrop/README.md

 irrigating...
 Quickly filter overdue, due and done tasks.
 Track your labor cost by task.

-### Effectively manage your crop rotations
+### Manage your field map and crop rotations

 Define your crop map: drag n' drop your plantings on your crop map.
 Get the crop history of every single bed to ensure good rotations.

 ### Take notes and photos

-Write notes, take photos and link them to your plantings, tasks and locations.
+Write notes, take photos and link them to your plantings.
+In a near future, it will also be possible to take notes for tasks and locations.

-### Harvests tracking
+### Track your harvests and crop yields

 Keep track of each harvest and get real-time crop yields (planned).

+### Seeds and transplants list

+Qrop autogenerates a list of the seeds and transplants to buy based on your crop plan.

 ## Planned features